jmxpearson/VinDsl.jl/README.md

 - Poisson Model:
     - [ ] factors where we take a product over some index, rather than a sum?
         - could have a function that makes an outer node in a factor inner, but this seems like a hack, and breaks the DSL facade
+        - could look for `:ref`-headed `Expr`s and get all symbols used as indices; make these inner
     - [ ] gamma priors with linked shape/rate
     - [ ] pieces of Poisson with binarized exponent
     - [ ] BFGS optimization piece